 1.5.1.
-To ensure adherence to corporate principles and best practices, the Board shall designate a Compliance Officer who shall monitor the progress and status of the Company's corporate governance activities.
-He shall have the rank of Senior Vice President or an equivalent position with adequate stature and authority in the Company, and who shall have direct reporting responsibilities to the

-Chairman of the Board.
+To ensure adherence to corporate principles and best practices, the Board shall designate a Compliance Officer who shall monitor the progress and status of the corporate governance activities of the Corporation.
+He shall have the rank of Senior Vice President or an equivalent position with adequate stature and authority in the Corporation, and who shall have direct reporting responsibilities to the Chairman of the Board.
 He should not be a member of the Board and should annually attend a training on corporate governance.

-1.5.2.
-The Compliance Officer shall have the following duties and responsibilities:

-- (a) Ensures proper onboarding of new directors (i.e. orientation on the company's business, charter, articles of incorporation and by-laws, among others; - (b) Monitors, reviews evaluates and ensures the compliance by the Corporation, its officers and directors with the relevant laws, the Code of Corporate Governance, rules and regulations all governance issuances of regulatory agencies; - (c) Reports the matter to the Board if violations are found and recommends the imposition of appropriate disciplinary action; - (d) Ensures the integrity and accuracy of all documentary submissions to regulators; - (e) Appears before the SEC when summoned in relation to compliance with the Code of Corporate Governance; - (f) Collaborates with other departments to properly address compliance issues, which may be subject to investigation; - (g) Identifies possible areas of compliance issues and works towards the resolution of the same; - (h) Ensures the attendance of board members and key officers to relevant trainings; and - (i) Performs such other duties and responsibilities as may be provided by the SEC.
+- 1.5.2.
+The Compliance Officer shall have the following duties and responsibilities: - 1.5.2.1.
+Ensures proper onboarding of new directors (i.e. orientation on the Corporation's business, charter, Articles of Incorporation and By-Laws, among others; - 1.5.2.2.
+Monitors, reviews evaluates and ensures the compliance by the Corporation, its officers and directors with the relevant laws, the Code of Corporate Governance, rules and regulations all governance issuances of regulatory agencies; - 1.5.2.3.
+Reports the matter to the Board if violations are found and recommends the imposition of appropriate disciplinary action; - 1.5.2.4.
+Ensures the integrity and accuracy of all documentary submissions to regulators; - 1.5.2.5.
+Appears before the SEC when summoned in relation to compliance with the Code of Corporate Governance; - 1.5.2.6.
+Collaborates with other departments to properly address compliance issues, which may be subject to investigation; - 1.5.2.7.
+Identifies possible areas of compliance issues and works towards the resolution of the same; - 1.5.2.8.
+Ensures the attendance of board members and key officers to relevant trainings; and - 1.5.2.9.
+Performs such other duties and responsibilities as may be provided by the SEC.